Li Dan (stand-up comedian): Rise to fame

 Li’s breakthrough came in 2017 with "Roast!"(吐槽大会, tucao dahui) and Rock & Roast (脱口秀大会, tuokouxiu dahui), produced by Xiao Guo and streamed on Tencent.
 Blending Western roast formats with Chinese cultural nuances, the shows featured celebrities and comedians delivering sharp, self-deprecating humor.
 They became a cultural phenomenon, spawning multiple seasons and cementing Li’s reputation as the “king of punchlines.”
 These shows popularized stand-up comedies by addressing sensitive topics like workplace conflicts, campus bully, and gender bias with sharp, satirical humor.
 Li Dan was credited by many for making stand-up comedy mainstream in China.

-In 2023, Li led a stand-up tour across 13 North American cities hosted by Xiaoguo Culture and Canada based Lima Media, featuring 13 Chinese comedians comedians including Yang Li and Li Haoshi.
+In 2023, Li led a stand-up tour across 13 North American cities hosted by Xiaoguo Culture and Canada based Lima Media, featuring 13 Chinese comedians including Yang Li and Li Haoshi.

 Controversies and hiatus

-In May 2023, Xiaoguo Culture faced a nationwide performance ban after comedian Li Haoshi made a controversial joke about the People’s Liberation Army during a Beijing show.
+In May 2023, Xiaoguo Culture faced a nationwide performance ban after comedian Li Haoshi made a controversial joke about the People's Liberation Army during a Beijing show.
 The incident led to an official investigation and speculation that Li Dan might have been blacklisted from public appearances.

 Earlier, in 2021, Li faced backlash over promotional slogans for Ubras underwear, criticized as vulgar and insulting.
 He issued a public apology, acknowledging the need for greater gender sensitivity.
 In 2022, his endorsement with luxury brand Tod’s sparked debate due to his controversial public image.